noseglasses/papageno/README.md

 (C) -> [A, B] -> {B, A}
 ```

-would require the event sequence
+would require the event series

 ```
 C c    A B a b   B b A a